ChristophSchranz/Octoprint-PrePrintService/README.md

 ## Donation

-This plugin and the auto-rotation module Tweaker were developed in my spare time.
+This plugin, as well as the auto-rotation module [Tweaker-3](https://github.com/ChristophSchranz/Tweaker-3) was developed in my spare time.
-If you like the functionality, I would be thankful about a cup of coffee :)
+If you like it, I would be thankful about a cup of coffee :)

 [![More coffee, more code](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG7UBJMUNLMHN&source=url)